-With the ease of COVID-19 restrictions, many travellers from around the world are looking forward to visiting the Emirates and delighting in its magnificent attractions and superb travel destinations, including the ones from the Philippines.
+Many travellers from around the world are looking forward to visiting the Emirates and delighting in its magnificent attractions and superb travel destinations, including the ones from the Philippines.

-Read on to discover Dubai tourist visa requirements for Filipino citizens, how to apply for one, the documents and other requirements, along with the visa cost.
+Read on to discover the Dubai tourist visa requirements for Filipino citizens, how to apply for one, the documents and other requirements, along with the visa cost.

 Do Filipino residents need a tourist visa to Dubai?

-Yes, Filipino residents looking to travel to Dubai would require a tourist visa to enter the UAE, as the Philippines is not a part of the countries eligible for the UAE visa on arrival scheme.
+Yes, Filipino residents looking to travel to Dubai would require a tourist visa to enter the UAE, as the Philippines is not a part of the countries eligible for the UAE visa-on-arrival scheme.